 * require that a registry of licensed foreign worker recruiters and a registry of registered employers be established and maintained;

-* prohibit foreign worker recruiters and employers from engaging in certain abusive practices, including charging fees for recruitment servicers or for employment, retaining a foreign worker's passport or other official documents and misrepresenting employment opportunities; and,
+* prohibit foreign worker recruiters and employers from engaging in certain abusive practices, including charging fees for recruitment services or for employment, retaining a foreign worker's passport or other official documents and misrepresenting employment opportunities; and,

-* include regulation making authorities that will, among other things, allow government to exempt certain classes of employers from the registration requirement when it is satisfied that foreign workers in those categories are not subject to exploitation and abuse.
+* include regulation making authorities that will, among other things, allow the government to exempt certain classes of employers from the registration requirement when it is satisfied that foreign workers in those categories are not subject to exploitation and abuse.

 According to a backgrounder released by the province, foreign workers come to B.C. to work through several federal programs, such as the Temporary Foreign Worker Program, the Seasonal Agricultural Worker Program (which is a sub-program within the Temporary Foreign Worker program), and the International Mobility Program.

 These programs are intended to help employers to fill positions when no suitable Canadian workers are available.
 Oversight for these programs is the federal government's responsibility.
 Ensuring employers adhere to employment laws is the responsibility of provincial governments.

 Recruiters and employers who violate the legislation could lose their license or registration and will be subject to financial penalties and possible jail time of up to one year.

 The legislation permits the government to recover, and return to workers, fees charged illegally to workers by recruiters and employers to get jobs.